By Chet Yarbrough

 History will be the arbiter for President Xi’s success or failure with a road and belt plan for China’s economic future.
 The same may be said for President Trump’s focus on the virtue of selfishness for America’s economic future.
-The fundamental difference is Xi has no “checks and balances”; Trump has the Supreme Court, Congress, and a 4-year-election-cycle to assuage arbitrary government action.
+The fundamental difference between America and China is Xi has no “checks and balances”; American Presidents have the Supreme Court, Congress, and a 4-year-election-cycle to assuage arbitrary government action.

 In history, Trotsky is highly opinionated and arrogant.
 Stalin is street smart and highly Machiavellian.
 Trotsky thinks right and wrong while Stalin thinks in terms of what works.
 In China, Deng is Stalin and Xi is Trotsky.
 In America, Trump is Stalin and his opposition is Trotsky-like do-nothings.

 Trump lost the election in 2020 because–from an American perspective, all autocrats common failing is belief in “rule of one”.